Context Hooks

 Example

-omx memory add-directive "All git commits must include Co-authored-by: OmX <omx@oh-my-codex.dev>"The next session start will surface this directive in a <system-reminder> block automatically.
+omx memory add-directive "All git commits must include Co-authored-by: OmX <omx@oh-my-codex.dev>"The next session start will inject this directive automatically as a <system-reminder> block.

 cat .omx/notepad.md